Jmef19/u-tad-webII-final/README.md

 # Web II Final Assignment

 **Work in Progress**: Due to time constraints, some implementations are not as refined as intended.
+Additionally, unit and HTTP endpoint testing (using Jest and Supertest, respectively) were planned but not completed.

 ### By Juan Manuel Escudero
 [GitHub](https://github.com/Jmef19/u-tad-webII-final)